Sagir Arce

 Sagir David Arce Chávez (born February 15, 2002) is a professional footballer who plays as an attacking midfielder.
-Born in the United States, he represented the Mexico national under-21 team.
+Born in the United States, he played for the Mexico national under-21 team.

 Career

 Club

 Arce made his professional debut on September 3, 2019, when he replaced Fernando Aristeguieta in the 77th minute of a 2–0 Copa MX win at home against Cimarrones de Sonora.
 On September 25, 2019, Arce debuted in the Liga MX when he came in for Aldo Rocha in the 81st minute of a 3–2 defeat to Club Tijuana.

 International

 Due to his dual citizenship, Arce is eligible to represent both Mexico and the United States.
 He reportedly decided to represent the United States and has been part of several United States U17 camps since 2018, playing for the team on several friendly matches and youth tournaments.